reef-technologies/cookiecutter-rt-django/{{cookiecutter.repostory_name}}/README.md

 This sets up "deployment by pushing to git storage on remote", so that:

 - `git push origin ...` just pushes code to Github / other storage without any consequences;
-- `git push production master` pushes code to a remote server running the app and triggers a git hook to redeploy the application.
+- `git push production main` pushes code to a remote server running the app and triggers a git hook to redeploy the application.

 ```
 Local .git ------------> Origin .git